The Court of Justice of the European Union determined that the 150 km limitation in the Dutch 30% ruling does not violate European Union (EU) law.

 First an explanation of the 150 km limitation.
 People who lived in an area that is <150 kilometers from the Dutch border before moving to the Netherlands are not subject to the 30% ruling.
 This means that their labour conditions are less attractive than if the 30% ruling would be applicable.
 And this automatically means that it takes the employers more effort to bring those people to the Netherlands.

 The limitation became an issue because some companies found it to be contrary to the principle of the free movement of employees throughout the European Union.
-Many companies with employees from Belgium, Germany, Luxembourg,and even (small parts of) the United Kingdom hoped that the limitation would be abolished by the Court of Justice of the European Union.
+Many companies with employees from Belgium, Germany, and Luxembourg, hoped that the limitation would be abolished by the Court of Justice of the European Union.

 However, on February 24, 2015, The Court of Justice of the European Union decided that the 150 km limitation is no obstacle to the free movement of employees.
 Even despite the roughness of the regulation.
 It would be different if the limits, as meant by the 150 km limitation, would over-compensate the actual extraterritorial costs systematically.